 Each clinical trial has enrollment guidelines that must be met by each patient in order to participate.
 Participants must meet a list of standard requirements, such as:

 All phases of clinical trials usually require a good level of physical functioning and good major organ (liver, kidney, heart) function.

-Contact a Patient Central Associate if you have any questions or would like to discuss details about clinical trial participation.
+Contact a Patient Services Case Manager if you have any questions or would like to discuss details about clinical trial participation.